RetroReversing/retroReversing/categories/tools/Tools.md

 - **Assemblers**: Programs like MASM and TASM that converted assembly code into machine code.
 - **Compilers**: Tools like GCC and Watcom C that compiled higher-level code into efficient machine code.

+{% include link-to-other-post.html post="/GNU-GCC" description="For more information on how GNU GCC was used in game development check out this post." %}

+---

 ### Game Development IDEs
 Explore the Integrated Development Environments (IDEs) that were instrumental in retro game development.